shirok/Gauche-makiki/README.md

        and access-log uses the value of x-forwarded-for header if exists, instead of the client's address.

-    app-data - an opaque data passed to the request handler as is.
+    auto-secure-cookie - if this is true, 'secure' attribute of cookies are automatically turned on when the request is over a secure channel.
+The default is #t.

     startup-callback - a procedure to be called after the server opened sockets, but before start processing any requests.
 A list of